CRC-1194/argo/README.md

 argo/cases/3D-SFB1194-A02b
 ```

-There is an `Allrun` script that generates the mesh and computes volume fractions, shown in the below figure
+There are two scripts, `Allrunscmi` and `Allrunsmca`, that each generate the mesh and compute volume fractions, shown in the below figure

 ![Volume fractions initialized from an experimental fluid interface](./etc/experimental-case-smci.png)